Share what kind of mom you are!

 What does the invisible load of motherhood feel like?

-Like tired arms from holding kids who you should put down but you know they’re only little for so long.
+• Tired arms from holding kids who you should put down, while knowing your children are only little for so long.

-Like hustling around the kitchen packing lunches (and remembering what everyone likes and dislikes), while prepping dinner, while settling a fight over a hair tie, while quizzing to prepare for the spelling bee.
+• Exhaustion from hustling around the kitchen, packing lunches (and remembering what everyone likes and dislikes), while prepping dinner, settling a fight over a hair tie, and quizzing on spelling words.

-Like having a mental inventory of all the household supplies and needs from toilet paper to tortilla chips.
+• A running inventory of all the household supplies and needs, from toilet paper to tortilla chips.

 Where are the dads?